LeoVarnet/fastACI/README.md

     fastACI_experiment('speechACI_varnet2013','S01','SSN');   % to run it as in osses2021c

 ### speechACI_varnet2015: Experiment as in varnet2015
-Alda/Alga and Arda/Arga discrimination using a male speaker
+Alda/Alga/Arda/Arga discrimination using a male speaker

     fastACI_experiment('speechACI_varnet2015','S01','white');